azhigulin/wiki-parser/README.md

   * `ACCESS_MODE` (`all-access`, `desktop`, `mobile-web`, `mobile-app` are valid options)
   * `TOP_ARTICLES_COUNT` — how many top articles to plot (default: 20)
   * `MAX_DAYS_RANGE` — maximum allowed number of days in the request range (default: 365)

 ---

-## Contributing

-Small improvements, bug reports and suggestions are welcome.
-When contributing, please keep changes small and focused (improve validation, error handling, or plotting ergonomics).
-If adding features that increase the number of API requests, consider adding optional request throttling or caching to keep usage friendly to the Wikimedia API.

----